-1 Connect the network cable to the network adapter connector on the back of your computer.

-- 2 Connect the other end of the network cable to a network connection device, such as a network wall connector. - NOTE: Do not use a network cable with a telephone wall connector.
+- 1 Connect the network cable to the network adapter connector on the back of your computer. - NOTE: Insert the cable until it clicks into place, and then gently pull it to ensure that it is secure. - 2 Connect the other end of the network cable to a network connection device, such as a network wall connector. - NOTE: Do not use a network cable with a telephone wall connector.